Previous Humanities Forum 1999-2020

 Pompeii and the Roman Villa: Exhibiting Art and Culture around the Bay of Naples (Ancient Studies Week) – Carol Mattush, George Mason University

-Mrs. Henry Hobhouse Goes to War: Conscience and Christian Radicalism in WWI Britain (Webb Lecture) – Seth Koven, Rutgers University
+Mrs. Henry Hobhouse Goes to War: Conscience and Christian Radicalism in WWI Britain (Robert K. Webb Lecture) – Seth Koven, Rutgers University

 DuBois and Africa: The Convergence of Consciousness (W.E.B.
 Du Bois Lecture) – Molefi Kete Asante, Temple University